Welcome!

 Our Staff

-Shannon MacGillivray Shannon, also known as “Mrs. Mac,” holds a Bachelor degree in Humanities and Liberal Studies from Western Washington University, trained right here at Highlands Preschool, and has now taught with us for 7 years.
+• Shannon MacGillivray also known as "Mrs. Mac," has a bachelor's degree in Humanities and Liberal Studies from Western Washington University, trained with us, and has now taught at Highlands Preschool for 21 years.
+Mrs. Mac is our E3 ("Early Threes") Program Coordinator.
+Mrs. Matthews

 Our Board of Directors